dexit/wp-webhook-automator/readme.txt

 == Description ==

-WP Webhook Automator allows you to send data from your WordPress site to external services whenever specific events occur.
+Webhook Automator allows you to send data from your WordPress site to external services whenever specific events occur.
 Whether you want to notify Slack when a new post is published, sync user registrations with your CRM, or trigger workflows in Zapier, this plugin makes it easy.

 = Key Features =